MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-get-started.md

 ---
 title: Getting Started | Microsoft Docs
 description: Learn about capabilities and work scenarios in Business Central, a business management solution for small and mid-sized organisations.
-author: SusanneWindfeldPedersen
+author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: get-started-article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: setup wizard
-ms.date: 03/21/2018
+ms.date: 06/20/2018
-ms.author: solsen
+ms.author: edupont
 ms.translationtype: HT
-ms.sourcegitcommit: 7c346455a9e27d7274b116754f1d594484b95d67
+ms.sourcegitcommit: 2286b728a464943841b192031cfea13644441013
-ms.openlocfilehash: 7dda76b03bb4bff5bb75be38710f2c851b106823
+ms.openlocfilehash: 655f67778ed52794df893cec8965eec990f41b3f
 ms.contentlocale: en-nz
-ms.lasthandoff: 04/18/2018
+ms.lasthandoff: 06/28/2018

 ---
 # <a name="getting-started-with-included365finlongincludesd365finlongmdmd"></a>Getting Started with [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)]
 [!INCLUDE[d365fin](includes/d365fin_md.md)] is a business management solution for small and mid-sized organizations that automates and streamlines business processes and helps you manage your business.
 Signing up is easy, and you can migrate existing business data from your legacy system.
+To help you with your subscription, find a [!INCLUDE[d365fin](includes/d365fin_md.md)] partner [here](https://www.microsoft.com/en-us/solution-providers/search).

 When you sign up for the [!INCLUDE[d365fin](includes/d365fin_md.md)] preview you get access to a demonstration company.
 The demonstration company contains sample data, but you can create your own sales documents, for example, or set up a bank account.

 ## <a name="get-to-know-included365finincludesd365finmdmd"></a>Get to know [!INCLUDE[d365fin](includes/d365fin_md.md)]
 In [!INCLUDE[d365fin](includes/d365fin_md.md)], some things will be familiar to you, and other things might be unfamiliar.
 In the demonstration company, visual guides explain core functionality, and help you try out daily tasks like creating a sales invoice and viewing a report.
 If you leave a guide, for example, to explore [!INCLUDE[d365fin](includes/d365fin_md.md)] on your own, but want to return to it, go back to the Role Centre and launch the Getting Started tour.
+If you want more assistance, you can find a [!INCLUDE[d365fin](includes/d365fin_md.md)] partner [here](https://www.microsoft.com/en-us/solution-providers/search).

 > [!TIP]
 > You can get back to the Role Centre by selecting the company name in the upper left corner.